alan-turing-institute/AutSPACEs/00-project-documentation/community/user-tests/user-test-notes.md

 * Sharing stories is a key part of the website and should be its own menu point in the navigation bar
 * The flow diagram needs to have a little box on main home page to take you to the diagram.
 And the diagram should link out to pages it talks about
 * “Ideally have a button to give you a outline of how the pages work and link to each other, e.g. have a visual map of the pages”
 * Have an easier way to sign the consent form.
+* AutSPACEs may like to publicise the website in April 2024 as part of UK Autism Awareness Week (  perhaps on World Autism Awareness Day itself) as a way of emphasising the impact sensory processing has on Autistic people in the public environment.

 ### User Journeys